-The Time-Based Awards and Milestone-Based Awards granted to Dr. Kashani and Mr. Parang will fully vest upon a termination of service by the Company without "cause" or upon the executive's resignation for "good reason" (each, an "involuntary termination").
+The Time-Based Awards granted to Dr. Kashani, Mr. Parang and Mr. Read and the Milestone-Based Awards granted to Dr. Kashani and Mr. Parang will fully vest upon a termination of service by the Company without "cause" or upon the executive's resignation for "good reason" (each, an "involuntary termination").
 The acceleration of the Kashani Time-Based Award and the Kashani Milestone-Based Award is subject to Dr. Kashani's return of all Company property in his possession within 10 business days following the date of involuntary termination and his execution of a general release of all claims that becomes effective no later than the 30th day after the date of involuntary termination.

-In the event the applicable executive's service with the Company terminates for any reason, any unvested shares subject to the Time-Based Awards and Milestone-Based Awards granted to Dr. Kashani and Mr. Parang may be repurchased by the Company within 3 months following the date of termination at the original purchase price paid for the shares.
-In addition, in the event the applicable executive's service with the Company terminates for any reason on or prior to February 18, 2025, any vested shares subject to the Milestone-Based Awards granted to Dr. Kashani and Mr. Parang may be repurchased by the Company within 3 months following the date of termination at the lesser of (x) a purchase price per share of the Company's common stock equal to \$500 million divided by the then fully diluted capitalization of the Company or (y) the then current fair market value per share of the Company's common stock (the "Award Call Option").
+In the event the applicable executive's service with the Company terminates for any reason, any unvested shares subject to the Time-Based Awards granted to Dr. Kashani, Mr. Parang and Mr. Read and the Milestone-Based Awards granted to Dr. Kashani and Mr. Parang may be repurchased by the Company within three months following the date of termination at the original purchase price paid for the shares.
+In addition, in the event the applicable executive's service with the Company terminates for any reason on or prior to February 18, 2025, any vested shares subject to the Milestone-Based Awards granted to Dr. Kashani and Mr. Parang may be repurchased by the Company within three months following the date of termination at the lesser of (x) a purchase price per share of the Company's common stock equal to \$500 million divided by the then fully diluted capitalization of the Company or (y) the then current fair market value per share of the Company's common stock (the "Award Call Option").

-For purposes of the Time-Based Awards and the Milestone-Based Awards granted to Dr. Kashani and Mr. Parang, "cause" means: (i) any material breach by the executive of any material written agreement between the executive and the Company and the executive's failure to cure such breach within 30 days after receiving written notice thereof; (ii) any failure by the executive to comply with the Company's material written policies or rules as they may be in effect from time to time; (iii) neglect or persistent unsatisfactory performance of the executive's duties and the executive's failure to cure such condition within 30 days after receiving written notice thereof; (iv) the executive's repeated failure to follow reasonable and lawful instructions from the Company's board of directors and the executive's failure to cure such condition within 30 days after receiving written notice thereof; (v) the executive's conviction of, or plea of guilty or nolo contendere to, any crime that results in, or is reasonably expected to result in, material harm to the business or reputation of the Company; (vi) the executive's commission of or participation in an act of fraud against the Company; (vii) the executive's intentional material damage to the Company's business, property or reputation; or (viii) the executive's unauthorized use or disclosure of any proprietary information or trade secrets of the Company or any other party to whom the executive owes an obligation of nondisclosure as a result of the executive's relationship with the Company.
+For purposes of the Time-Based Awards granted to Dr. Kashani, Mr. Parang and Mr. Read and the Milestone-Based Awards granted to Dr. Kashani and Mr. Parang, "cause" means: (i) any material breach by the executive of any material written agreement between the executive and the Company and the executive's failure to cure such breach within 30 days after receiving written notice thereof; (ii) any failure by the executive to comply with the Company's material written policies or rules as they may be in effect from time to time; (iii) neglect or persistent unsatisfactory performance of the executive's duties and the executive's failure to cure such condition within 30 days after receiving written notice thereof; (iv) the executive's repeated failure to follow reasonable and lawful instructions from the Company's board of directors and the executive's failure to cure such condition within 30 days after receiving written notice thereof; (v) the executive's conviction of, or plea of guilty or nolo contendere to, any crime that results in, or is reasonably expected to result in, material harm to the business or reputation of the Company; (vi) the executive's commission of or participation in an act of fraud against the Company; (vii) the executive's intentional material damage to the Company's business, property or reputation or (viii) the executive's unauthorized use or disclosure of any proprietary information or trade secrets of the Company or any other party to whom the executive owes an obligation of nondisclosure as a result of the executive's relationship with the Company.